OpenScanEu/OpenScan/README.md

 `sudo reboot -h`

+After the setup you can access the frontend in your browser by typing: `IP:1880/ui` The backend can be reached via `IP:1880`

-###Optional: Change hostname
+### Optional: Change hostname

 `sudo raspi-config`

---> networking options --> hostname
+--> Network Options --> Hostname

-change hostname to OpenScanPi
+Change hostname to OpenScanPi

 Adjust the NodeRed Settings by opening